Wimbledon champion Marion Bartoli announces her retirement

 Bartoli, who beat Germany's Sabine Lisicki in the Wimbledon final in July, said her Achilles, shoulder, hip and lower back hurt continually when she plays.

 She added: "It's never easy, but that was actually the last match of my career.
 I just can't do it anymore."

 After her 6-1 6-4 win at Wimbledon, Bartoli hinted that the physical demands of the sport were taking their toll.
 "That was probably the last little bit of something that was left inside me," she said on Wednesday.

-had won her first Grand Slam at the 47th attempt - the longest wait in women's tennis before a maiden Grand Slam.
+The 2007 Wimbledon runner-up had won her first Grand Slam at the 47th attempt - the longest wait in women's tennis before a maiden Grand Slam.